Skip to content

 500+ employees Internal Complaints Committee mandatory POSH compliance tracking requires formal system

 The transition window: The best time to implement HR software is just before crossing a statutory threshold, not just after.
-At the 50-employee mark, employee onboarding software also becomes critical to ensure every new joiner’s statutory documents are collected and verified before payroll enrollment.

 What to Expect From the Transition